yoyo185644/Camel/README.md

 This package includes 5 different XOR-based compression algorithms and provides a standard **ICompressor** interface.

 - CamelCompressor: This class is the complete Camel compression algorithm.
-- ElfCompressor: This class is the complete elf compression algorithm.
-- GorillaCompressorOS: This class is the Gorilla algorithm using Bitstream I/O optimization.
-- ChimpCompressor: This class is the original chimp algorithm.
-- ChimpNCompressor: This class is the original chimp128 algorithm.

-#### decompressor package

-This package includes the decompressors corresponding to the above 5 compressors and gives the standard **IDecompressor** interface

-#### xorcompressor package

-This package is a compressed encoding of post-erase data designed for XOR-based operations

-#### dexorcompressor package

-This package is a decompression of the erased data designed based on the XOR-based operation code.

 ## TEST Camel